Good news for Queensland Veterans, State Government commits $10 Million Funding Boost

-Queensland Veterans – Some good news as veterans face a number of significant hurdles after leaving service.
+Queensland Veterans – Some good news as veterans face several significant hurdles after leaving service.
 With higher rates of homelessness, mental health issues, and difficulties finding gainful employment, it’s good news that the state government of Queensland has committed new funds to help these issues.

-The funding package for Queensland veterans will include:
+The funding package for Queensland veterans will include the following:

 – Up to $4 million in capital works grants and to fund commemorative events and memorials for ex-services organisations, councils and other groups helping veterans;